ig3/srf/README.md

 percentage of 'correct' responses.
 The 'correct factor' is adjusted to achieve this target.
 The adjustment is very slow due to the long delay between setting an interval and reviewing the card.

+#### percentCorrectSensitivity

+default: 0.001

+The correct factor is adjusted periodically, according to the difference between the actual percentage of 'correct' responses (not 'Again') and the target.
+This factor determines how sensitive the adjustment is to this difference.
+If it is larger, the correct factor will be adjusted more.
+If it is too large, the correct factor will become unstable, fluctuating wildly.

 #### correctFactorAdjustmentInterval